securefederatedai/openfl/docs/developer_guide/advanced_topics/straggler_handling_algorithms.rst

 Straggler Handling Interface
 *****************************

-The Open Federated Learning (|productName|) framework supports straggler handling interface for identifying stragglers or slow collaborators for a round and ending the round early as a result of it.
+The Open Federated Learning (OpenFL) framework supports straggler handling interface for identifying stragglers or slow collaborators for a round and ending the round early as a result of it.
 The updates from these stragglers are not aggregated in the aggregator model.

-The following are the straggler handling algorithms supported in |productName|:
+The following are the straggler handling algorithms supported in OpenFL:

 ``CutoffTimeBasedStragglerHandling``
     Identifies stragglers based on the cutoff time specified in the settings.
 Arguments to the function are: